rjsudlow/HomeBase/README.md

 Special thanks to Soteria for the great 365-Inspect tool to help identify best practice improvements in all things 365.

 ## :arrow_down: Download
 ```
 git clone https://github.com/rjsudlow/homebase
 ```

 ## :computer: Setup
-Setup will check for dependencies at runtime.
-If any are missing, they will be installed.
+Runs without issue with PowerShell 5.x.
+Setup will check for dependencies at runtime - if any are missing, they will be installed.

 ## :rocket: Usage
 ```